dave-hudson/metaphor/README.md

 # **User Manual for the m6rc Compiler**

 ## **Introduction**
 The m6rc compiler is a tool designed to parse, simplify, and process Metaphor language code.
 This document outlines its usage, options, and functionality.
-It explains how to compile a source file, generate syntax trees, and produce output files using the m6rc compiler.
+It explains how to compile source files, and produce an output file using the m6rc compiler.

 ---

+## What is Metaphor?

+Metaphor is a declarative language designed to create Maximal Instruction Prompts (MIPs) for Large Language Models (LLMs).

+It follows a very simple design that captures a "Target" objective for the LLM to fulfil.
+This target is supported by a hierarchical description of the "Scope" the LLM is being asked to use to fulfil the target.

+Scope elements may contain more Scope elements, or "Example" elements.
+Examples give the LLM an idea of how some scope behaviour should be expressed.

+Scope elements also allow for an external file to be incorporated into the MIP via the "Embed" keyword.
+This captures the file and the language type in a way that allows the LLM to be clear this is additional data, but not a requirement.
+This makes it possible to write prompts target objectives that take existing files as reference data, or to provide a basis for additional modifications by the LLM.

+Finally other Metaphor files may be injected into the current one via the "Inject" keyword.
+This makes it possible to manage large and complex scope more easily, but also to make it possible to use the same scope in conjunction with different targets.

+---

+## Using The Output

+When you have generated an output file, copy its contents to the LLM prompt.
+This means the same prompt can be reused multiple times, in case adjustments are required, or if the LLM does something unexpected.
+By using temporary chats with the LLM this makes things more repeatable.

+To check the LLM understands the prompt, try asking questions like:

+- Is this prompt clear and unambiguous?
+- Have you met all of the requirements?

+---

-## **Command-Line Usage**
+## Command-Line Usage

-### **Basic Command Syntax**
+### Basic Command Syntax

 ```bash
 m6rc [options] <file>